nmmull/CS320-Prototype/README.md

    dune init project --kind=library assignXX
    ```

-2. Add the following to the library stanza in `lib/dune`:
+2. Add the following to the library stanza in `lib/dune`

    ```
    (wrapped false)
    (flags (:standard -nostdlib -nopervasives -open Stdlib320))
    ```

+   This ensures that the students will be graded without access to the full
+   standard library

 3. Fill in the solutions and create unit tests.
 It's best to put the unit
    tests in a separate library with its own directory and dune file (e.g.,
-   `test/test_suite`) so that they are accessible to the grading script.
-The
+   in the directory `test/test_suite`) so that they are accessible to the
-   tests should be separated into public tests which are given to the students,
+   grading script.
+The tests should be separated into public tests which are
-   and private tests which are used for grading.
+   given to the students, and private tests which are used for grading

 4. Add a `grade` directory to the project with the grading scripts
    (`gSUnit.ml`) and a dune file with an executable whose public name is